chilland/ndd/README.md

 Module for near-duplicate detection (esp for images)

- - Allows pluggable hash functions, which can be evaluated in a hierarchy from fast to slow.
+Allows pluggable hash functions, which can be evaluated hierarchically.

- - Eventually would be good to drop CNN-feature cosine distance as a robust "hash".
+#### TO DO

+ - Bugs
+     - Figure out centering/scaling issues with `convnetDB.py`
+     - Remove repeated code from `imagehashDB.py` and `convnetDB.py`
+     - Allow Docker images to access GPU -- otherwise, `convnetDB.py` is going to be too slow...

+ - Features
      - Would also be good to implement backends that use something like `FALCONN` or `nmslib` for fast lookup.
      - Would also be good to implement out-of-core backends.

-#### TO DO

- - Remove repeated code from `imagehashDB.py` and `convnetDB.py`
- - Figure out centering/scaling issues with `convnetDB.py`